-I am interested in queer women who lived before my times, whether they identified as lesbians or not.
+I am interested in queer people that lived before my times, no matter what they identified as.
 I am fascinated how they broke with clothing standards of their times and how the didn’t.

 I would love to rummage through an archive of all people that have ever lived, filled with what they wanted to leave with following generations, with their perspective on their own lives and with those ideas that were of importance to them.
 A complete archive like that does not exist, but actors_actresses, writers and other artists leave behind their creation and sometimes more in diaries, newspaper articles and biographies.